 Mick works closely with the maintenance team to ensure the facilities are running to a high standard and the landscaping of the village is something we can be proud of.

-Erin looks after the needs of the residents and arranges social activities, as well as health and wellbeing services.
+Erin assists the needs of the Residents and arranges social activities, as well as health and wellbeing services.
 Erin produces a monthly newsletter and event calendar to keep everyone informed about what is happening at Wivenhoe Village.

 Mbark was founded in 2003 by John, Adam and James, friends and work colleagues with a diverse range of technical backgrounds across engineering, development and finance.
 Together, they now have more than 45 years’ experience in creating and operating retirement communities and have been actively involved in the development of the retirement living sector in Australia, having served on the National and State Boards of the Property Council of Australia Retirement Living Council.